Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

 The classes $C_W(V)w\phi$, where $V=\Ker(w\phi-\zeta)$ is maximal, form a single orbit under $W$-conjugacy [see eg. \cite[5.6(i)]{Br}]; the maximality implies that all elements of $C_W(V)w\phi$ have same $\zeta$-eigenspace.

-We will see in Theorem \ref{bonne racine}(i) that up to conjugacy we may assume that $C_W(V)$ is a standard parabolic group $W_I$; then the Brou\'e conjectures predict that for an appropriate choice of coset $C_W(V)w\phi$ in its $N_W(W_I)$-conjugacy class the cohomology complex of the variety $\bX(\bI,\bw \phi)$ should be a tilting complex realizing a derived equivalence between the unipotent parts of the $\ell$-principal blocks of $\bG^F$ and of $N_{\bG^F}(\bS)$.
-We want to describe explicitly what should be a ``good'' choice of $w$ (see Definition \ref{good}).
+We will see in Theorem \ref{bonne racine}(i) that up to conjugacy we may assume that $C_W(V)$ is a standard parabolic group $W_I$; then the Brou\'e conjectures predict that for an appropriate choice of coset $C_W(V)w\phi$ in its $N_W(W_I)$-conjugacy class the cohomology complex of the variety $\bX(\bI,\bw \phi)$ should be a tilting complex realizing a derived equivalence between the unipotent parts of the principal $\ell$-blocks of $\bG^F$ and of $N_{\bG^F}(\bS')$.
+We want to describe explicitly what should be a ``good'' choice of $w$ (see Conjectures \ref{conjecture}).

 Since it is no more effort to have a result in the context of any finite real reflection group than for a context which includes the Ree and Suzuki groups, we give a more general statement.
+Our situation generalizes that studied in \cite{BM}, which corresponds to the case $\bI=\emptyset$, or $\zeta$-regular elements, that is elements of $W\phi$ which have an eigenvector for the eigenvalue $\zeta$ outside the reflecting hyperplanes (see \cite[above 6.5]{Springer}); in particular Theorem \ref{bonne racine} generalizes \cite[3.11, 6.5]{BM} and Theorem \ref{racine} generalizes \cite[3.12, 6.6]{BM}; in the \cite{BM} case, the ``$d$-good periodic maximal'' elements we consider here reduce to ``good $d$-th $\phi$-roots of $\bpi$''.
+Note that we focus our study on the $\ell$-principal block (or $\Phi(q)$-principal block), which corresponds to the maximality condition on eigenspaces and to what we call ``non-extendable'' periodic elements.
+Extendable periodic elements would be needed in considering more general blocks.

 In what follows we look at real reflection cosets $W\phi$ of finite order, that is $W$ is a finite reflection group acting on the real vector space $X_\BR$ and $\phi$ is an element of $N_{\GL(X_\BR)}(W)$, such that $W\phi$ is of finite order $\delta$, that is $\delta$ is the smallest integer such that $(W\phi)^\delta=W$ (equivalently $\phi$ is of finite order).
 Since $W$ is transitive on the chambers of the real hyperplane arrangement it determines, one can always choose $\phi$ in its coset so that it preserves a chamber of this arrangement.
-Such elements $\phi$ are the $1$-regular elements of the coset (they have a fixed point outside the reflecting hyperplanes), thus are of order $\delta$.
+We will do this; thus $\phi$ is $1$-regular, since it has a fixed point outside the reflecting hyperplanes, thus is of order $\delta$ since $1$ is the only $1$-regular element of $W$.